cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 Every field must be mapped to one or more tables in the data vault model.
 This will result in equivalent columns in the target tables.
 Name and type of the target column might be changed by additional declarations.
 The participation and ordering of the field in key hashes and diff hashes can be adjusted.
 When multiple fields map to the same target table and column, there are multiple relations to the same object in the model.
 These relations must be declared explicitly (see "declaration of relations" in the chapter "Design decisions" for the full concept).

 ## Definition of deletion detection processing
+Deletion detection, identifies the removal of data from the source.
+From data vault perspective, this also includes the change of relations, since it results in an insertion and a removal of relations by follwing the **driving key** procedure.

-The methods to detect deleted entities in the source depends on the increment pattern.
+Aside from the driving key procedure, that can always be solved with the staged data, the methods to detect deleted entities in the source depends on the increment pattern.
 All methods relying on special retrieval and parsing of source data will need special implementations.
 Parameters for this depend on the execution module.
 For cases, where the deletion detecion can be applied by cross checking the currently staged data against the data vault content, a generic approach and set of parameters will be provided.

 # Design principle
 - It is **not** the purpose of DVPD to **enforce** Data Vault standard **but** to **support** all identified varieties of it.